Rust Library Guide

 }

-async fn setup_library(config: &AppConfig) -> Result<PromptLibrary, Box<dyn std::error::Error>> {
+fn setup_library(config: &AppConfig) -> Result<PromptLibrary, Box<dyn std::error::Error>> {

 let mut library = PromptLibrary::new();